mcleanGit/WeatherMan/README.md

 # 06 Server-Side APIs: Weather Dashboard

-## Note: this is a complete update and revision of a very incomplete version originally submitted on 2022-02-06.
+## Note: this is a complete update and revision (2022-04-12) of a very incomplete version originally submitted on 2022-02-06.

 At the time, the intention to return to the assignment was noted.
 However, the work was then largely set aside, remaining intermittent while other items took over, including a major team project.
-The Weather Dashboard was subsequently revisited earlier this month with additional research, code refactoring, and review of fundamentals with the assistance of a BCS Tutor.
+Now two major team projects.
+The Weather Dashboard was subsequently revisited earlier last month with additional research, code refactoring, and review of fundamentals with the assistance of a BCS Tutor.
 Due to other obligations it was not possible to complete the work until now.
 The GitHub repository is: https://github.com/mcleanGit/WeatherMan.
 And the deployed application can be found here:  TODO GitHub Pages.

 The original assignment task is shown here:
 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.